 What Is L-Theanine?

-L-theanine (often referred to as theanine) is an amino acid that has a relaxing, but not sedating, effect.
+L-theanine (often referred to as just theanine) is an amino acid that has a relaxing, but not sedating effect.

-It rarely occurs in nature and is found almost exclusively in true teas — white, green, oolong, and black teas — which come from the leaves of the same evergreen bush, Camilla sinensis.
+It rarely occurs in nature and is found almost exclusively in true teas — white, green, oolong, and black teas — which come from the leaves of the same evergreen shrub, Camilla sinensis.

-L-theanine is also found in an edible mushroom called Boletus badius.
-(3)
+L-theanine is also found in an edible mushroom called Xerocomus badius

-This is not a mushroom you’ll find at your local supermarket, but it can be found growing wild in forests of the northeastern United States.
-(4)
+This is not a mushroom you’ll find at your local supermarket, but it can be found growing wild in some forests in Europe and North America

-Many sources state that l-theanine is found only in green tea or that green tea is by far the best source of it, but this is not true.
+Many sources state that l-theanine is found only in green tea or that green tea is by far the best source, but neither is true.

-Studies on the levels of theanine in various teas have generally concluded that it exists in similar amounts in black, green, white, and oolong teas.
-(5, 6)
+Studies on the levels of theanine in various teas have generally concluded that it exists in similar amounts in black, green, white, and oolong teas

-L-theanine is responsible for tea’s umami or savory taste, a flavor which is considered the fifth taste sensed by humans.
+L-theanine is responsible for tea’s umami or savory taste, a flavor considered to be the fifth taste sensed by humans.

-Unlike many other molecules, l-theanine readily crosses the blood-brain barrier, making it an effective ingredient in brain health and performance supplements.
+Unlike many other molecules, l-theanine readily enters the brain, making it an effective ingredient either on its own or when included in multi-ingredient brain supplements.

 6 Mental Health Benefits of L-Theanine